The Legend of Zelda: Majora's Mask: Cultural impact

 Majora's Mask was the primary inspiration for the 2010s web serial Ben Drowned by Alexander D. Hall, which helped define the creepypasta genre of online storytelling.
 Building on the horror elements of the game, Ben Drowned is framed as an urban legend about a "haunted" Majora's Mask game cartridge that causes unexplainable events in-game and in the player's real life.
 Eric Van Allen of Kotaku compared it to a campfire story adapted for the digital age.
 Victor Luckerson of The Ringer attributed part of Majora's Masks enduring cult following to its ambiguous themes, malleable and receptive to reinterpretations like Ben Drowned.
 Sliva considered Ben Drowned an inextricable part of the game's wider legacy.

 Features based on Majora's Mask have also appeared in the Super Smash Bros. series.
 A stage based on the Great Bay appears in Super Smash Bros.
 Melee and Super Smash Bros.
 Ultimate.
 Skull Kid appears as a computer-controlled Assist Trophy in Super Smash Bros. for Nintendo 3DS and Wii U and Ultimate, while the Moon appears as an Assist Trophy in Ultimate as well.
 A Skull Kid-themed mask is available as customizable headgear to be worn by Mii characters in Nintendo 3DS and Wii U and Ultimate.

-Ember Lab made an animated short film called Terrible Fate in 2016, based on characters from Majora's Mask.
-The studio would later develop Kena: Bridge of Spirits as a "natural next step".
+American company Ember Lab made an animated short film based on the game's premise called Terrible Fate in 2016.
+The film propelled the studio to stardom for its exemplary animation quality, leading to them developing the similarly acclaimed Kena: Bridge of Spirits.